-Today we remember and honor the 2,977 innocent people who were killed 19 years ago.
+We remember and honor the 2,977 innocent people who were killed 20 years ago.
 We remember their lives as more than just how they ended, through memories that are cherished by their family and friends each day.
 We encourage you to take a moment to read the names and learn stories of the women, men and children who were killed on September 11, 2001.

 In response to the September 11, 2001 attacks, the War in Afghanistan began on October 7, 2001.
-Since that day, 2.77 million service members have served our country in at least one deployment across the world.
+Since that day, more than 2.77 million service members have served our country in at least one deployment across the world.
 Twenty five of those service members have been awarded the Medal of Honor for their heroic actions and service above self during the Global War on Terror.
 Nine of those 25 gave the ultimate sacrifice and were awarded posthumously.
-Below we highlight each of those twenty recipients, listed in order of their actions in combat.
+Below we highlight each of those twenty-five recipients, listed in chronological order.
 Click through to read their citations and learn more about their courage and selfless acts in protection of us and our country.

 John Chapman, Air Force, Technical Sergeant

 Air Force Technical Sergeant John Chapman received the Medal of Honor in 2018.
 He was recognized for his actions on top of a snowy mountain in Afghanistan on March 4, 2002.
 Chapman and team voluntarily went into the heart of a known enemy stronghold to rescue a teammate.
 He died during the action.

 Britt Slabinski, Navy, Senior Chief Special Warfare Operator

 On March 4, 2002 Navy Senior Chief Britt Slabinski rallied his team and marshalled supporting assets for an assault to rescue their stranded teammate during a mission in Afghanistan.
 Slabinski received his Medal of Honor in 2018.

 Paul R. Smith, Army, Sergeant First Class